-The Fitzroy River turtle (Rheodytes leukops) is listed as vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the Queensland Nature Conservation Act 1992 (NC Act).
-The Fitzroy River turtle is endemic to the Fitzroy Basin catchment and the species is known to occur within the footprints of the Lower Fitzroy River Infrastructure Project (Project).
-The Project, proposed by Gladstone Area Water Board and SunWater Limited, includes construction and operational activities to raise the existing Eden Bann Weir and/or to establish a new weir at Rookwood on the Fitzroy River, Central Queensland.
+The Fitzroy River turtle (Rheodytes leukops) and white-throated snapping turtle (Elseya albagula) are two freshwater turtle species known to occur within the footprints of the Lower Fitzroy River Infrastructure Project (Project).
+The Fitzroy River turtle is listed as 'vulnerable' under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the Queensland Nature Conservation Act 1992 (NC Act).
+The white-throated snapping turtle is listed as 'critically endangered' under the EPBC Act, and 'endangered' under the NC Act.
+The Project, proposed by Gladstone Area Water Board and SunWater Limited, includes construction and operational activities to raise the existing Eden Bann Weir and to establish a new weir at Rookwood on the Fitzroy River, Central Queensland.